 This is a common site of obstruction to the outflow of urine in patients with benign hypertrophy of the prostate.

-Membranous urethra: The membranous or intermediate part of the urethra is the second shortest part of the urethra that connects the prostatic urethra to the penile urethra.
+The membranous or intermediate part of the urethra is the second shortest part of the urethra that connects the prostatic urethra to the penile urethra.
 It is 1-1.5 cm long and it is surrounded by the external urethral sphincter.
 The external urethral sphincter plays an important role in voluntary control of urinary flow.

-Spongy or penile urethra: The spongy urethra is the last and largest part of the urethra.
+The spongy urethra is the last and largest part of the urethra.
 It is approximately 15 cm long and is divisible into two main parts - the pendulous urethra and the bulbar urethra.
 The pendulous urethra runs along the length of the penis, while the bulbar urethra is located in the bulb of the penis.
 The spongy urethra opens to the outside through the urethral meatus (external urethral orifice), which is a vertical slit-like opening slightly behind the tip of the penis.
 The bulbourethral glands and the glands of Littre open into the spongy urethra.

 The arterial supply of the male urethra includes the prostatic branches of the inferior vesical and middle rectal arteries.

-Veins of the urethra Such as the dorsal veins of the penis and the pudendal veins drain into the prostatic venous plexus.
+Veins of the urethra, such as the dorsal veins of the penis and the pudendal veins, drain into the prostatic venous plexus.

 The lymphatic vessels of the urethra drain mainly into the internal iliac lymph nodes.
 Some others drain into the external iliac lymph nodes.

 The urethra is innervated by the prostatic plexus.
 The prostatic plexus includes nerves with a mixture of fibres derived from the sympathetic and parasympathetic trunks, as well as from visceral afferent fibres.
-Such nerves are referred to as “mixed nerves” as they contain afferent and efferent fibres.
+Such nerves are referred to as “mixed nerves” because they contain afferent and efferent fibres.